 Because the Jewish leaders lacked the authority to execute a criminal, Jesus had to be found guilty of a capital crime under Roman law.
 So they took Him to Pontius Pilate and stated their case.
 But Pilate was not persuaded.
 He tried to have Jesus released, but the unruly crowd that had gathered around demanded that Jesus be crucified.
 The Jewish leaders had stirred them up against Jesus and they weren’t going to settle for anything less than His execution.
 When Pilate insisted that Jesus had done nothing deserving of death, they shouted all the louder, “Crucify Him!”
 Finally he called for water, and symbolically washing his hands, he said, “I am innocent of this man’s blood.
 It is your responsibility” (Matt.
 27:24).

 All the people answered, “Let His blood be on us and on our children!”
 (Matt.
-27:25) And so it has been for the last 1980 years.
+27:25) And so it has been.
 Pilate had Jesus flogged and turned Him over for crucifixion.

 At noon darkness came over the whole land.
 God had turned away, unable to watch, taking His light from the world as He did.
 750 years earlier the prophet Amos had warned them this would happen.